jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 >
 ![[CleanShot 2024-06-04 at 19.16.55@2x.png]]

+> [!Laura]
+> One thought I have to add RE: Nephilim and giants, though I can totally see them being Seelies, is that the [Hyperboreans](https://en.wikipedia.org/wiki/Hyperborea#Physical_appearance) were considered to be giants, and we've been getting lots of mentions of "Golden Hyperborea" in Genshin lore recently... not necessarily convinced this is the intended connection, but nevertheless... it is there.

 Anyway, so the little witch was soaring upon her broom beneath the blood-green moon, and then, she met a young lady who claimed to be a "fortune teller."

 "I wish to become a witch's familiar," said the young lady.